Fall quarter (September)

 * Scholarships are based on academic record, testing and employment credentials, and are not guaranteed.
 Contact firstname.lastname@example.org or 303.223.7503 for more information.

 The Master of Science in Applied Quantitative Finance (MSAQF) from the Reiman School of Finance combines the in-depth study of finance theories and principles with advanced technologies, communication and teamwork, with a strong focus on ethics and values.

 You will develop financial models with integrated classroom experience and apply your newly learned skills immediately.
 We will challenge you to think, not memorize.
 We believe in learning by doing, practicing and perfecting.

 Elevate your career

-The program is also a member of the CFA Institute University Recognition Program.
+The program is also a member of the CFA Institute University Affiliation Program.
 This status is granted to institutions whose degree program incorporates at least 70 percent of the CFA Program Candidate Body of Knowledge (CBOK), which provides students with a solid grounding in the CBOK and positions them well to sit for the CFA exams.

 As an MSaqf student you will:

 - Build your résumé with a complimentary subscription to S&P Capital IQ.

 - Get hands-on equity asset management skills by managing a portion of the University’s endowment fund, valued at one million dollars, in our Marsico Fund course.